CU-SRL/docs/src/avionics/software/newmember.md

 - Os: short for Operating System, provides the Operating System Abstraction Layer([OSAL](https://en.wikipedia.org/wiki/Operating_system_abstraction_layer)) for fprime

-For working on the **Math Component Tutorial** found [Here](https://nasa.github.io/fprime/v3.1.0/Tutorials/MathComponent/Tutorial.html) I recomend focusing on following the steps given in in sections 1-4, then reading the goals in section 5 and attempting to impliment them without copying from the tutorial until needed.
+For working on the **Math Component Tutorial** found [Here](https://nasa.github.io/fprime/v3.1.0/Tutorials/MathComponent/Tutorial.html) I recomend focusing on following the steps given in in sections 1-4, then reading the goals in section 5 and attempting to implement them without copying from the tutorial until needed.